 Net interest-bearing debt at the end of the period

 Gross capital expenditure

-1Items affecting comparability included restructuring costs of EUR 2 million (11) in the third quarter of 2016.
-During the review period January-September 2016 restructuring costs amounted to EUR 29 million (11), of which EUR 17 million were non-cash write-downs.
+1Items affecting comparability in the third quarter of 2017 included costs related to restructuring programmes of EUR 4 million (2).
+During the review period January-September 2017 restructuring costs amounted to EUR 19 million (29).

 ANALYST AND PRESS CONFERENCE

 An analyst and press conference will be held today, Wednesday 25 October 2017, at 10.00 a.m.
 Finnish time (8.00 a.m.
 UK time), at the Wärtsilä headquarters in Helsinki, Finland.
 The combined web- and teleconference will be held in English and can be viewed at the following address: http://wcc.webeventservices.com/r.htm?e=1518386&s=1&k=CB2E36BA72432A8C2ED7E9DA707DA609.
 To participate in the teleconference please register at the following address: http://emea.directeventreg.com/registration/93498475.
 You will receive dial-in details by e-mail once you have registered.
 If problems occur, please press *0 for operator assistance.
 Please use *6 to mute your phone during the teleconference and the same code to unmute.

 An on-demand version of the webcast will be available on the company website later the same day.

 Tel: +358 10 709 5640